 rumcake

-is a rust library that lets you build featureful keyboard firmware with ease.
+rumcake is a rust library that lets you build featureful keyboard firmware with ease.

-Under the hood, rumcake
+Under the hood, rumcake uses embassy-rs as the embedded framework.

-The rumcake
+The rumcake library:

 - Provides

-tasks for common keyboard activities, including matrix polling, host communication, LED rendering, etc. - Provides macros that allow you to configure your keyboard firmware in an easy-to-understand way.
+embassy-executortasks for common keyboard activities, including matrix polling, host communication, LED rendering, etc. - Provides macros that allow you to configure your keyboard firmware in an easy-to-understand way.

-is also used under the hood for keyboard layout configuration. - Aims to be platform-agnostic, and uses different HALs (hardware abstraction libraries) under the hood, depending on the chip you decide to build for.
+keyberonis also used under the hood for keyboard layout configuration. - Aims to be platform-agnostic, and uses different HALs (hardware abstraction libraries) under the hood, depending on the chip you decide to build for.

 Minimum Supported Rust Version